-4. Now look in the right corner of your taskbar.
-You're able to now select the keyboard layout you want to use.
+4. Now look back to your Windows taskbar.
+You are now able to select the keyboard layout you want to use by clicking on the three-letter symbol (ENG, ESP, DEU).
 This will affect all programs on your computer.
 To change back, select English from the taskbar menu.

 1. Click the Start button.

 2. In the list of applications, scroll down to "Windows Ease of Access" and click it to show more options.

 3. You will see the option "Onscreen Keyboard."
 Click this to enable the visual keyboard.

 4. If you expect to use the onscreen keyboard frequently, you can instead right click this option.
 Select "More" and pin it to your taskbar so that it is easily accessed in future use.